-WARNING: Accidental starting can cause injury or death!
+A WARNING: Accidental starting can cause injury or death!

-- Turn OFF the DC breaker on the control panel or turn the unit's battery selector switch to OFF before servicing the engine. - Make certain all personnel are clear of the engine before starting. - Make certain all covers, guards, and hatches are re-installed before starting the engine.
+- Disconnect the battery cables before servicing the engine/ generator.
+Remove the negative lead first and reconnect it last. - Make certain all personnel are clear of the engine before starting. - Make certain all covers, guards, and hatches are reinstalled before starting the engine.